nwops/puppet-debugger/README.md

 Requires Puppet 3.8+ and only uses the future parser.

 ## Production usage
-The puppet repl is a developer tool that should only be used when writing puppet code.
+The puppet debugger is a developer tool that should only be used when writing puppet code.
 Although it might seem useful to install on your production puppet master.
 Please do not install because of the puppet-debugger gem dependencies that might conflict with your existing environment.

 ## Installation